 How products are tested and recommended

-Nuvole di Bellezza is a free and 100% independent portal, not sponsored by any of the brands mentioned in the articles.
-All opinions expressed are the result exclusively of my personal experience.
+Nuvole di Bellezza It's a free and 100% independent portal, not sponsored by any of the brands mentioned in the articles.
+All opinions expressed are based solely on my personal experience.

 Some links may be affiliate links: they do not cost you anything, but if you decide to purchase through those links, I receive a small commission on the sale.
 Transparency is essential to me, thank you for your support!